awmartin/yuzu/docs/Reference.md

 ## Templates

-All HAML files in the template_dir folder, specified in wren.yml, are considered templates, where several default variables are available to access and insert content.
+All HAML files in the template_dir folder, specified in yuzu.yml, are considered templates, where several default variables are available to access and insert content.

 Specifying which template to use for a particular file can be achieved with the TEMPLATE tag:

     TEMPLATE(_default.haml)

-wren automatically looks in the `_templates` folder for the HAML files to use.
-The default templates required by wren are:
+yuzu automatically looks in the `_templates` folder for the HAML files to use.
+The default templates required by yuzu are:

 * `index.haml`
     The template for index.html pages.